Uh Oh! (game show): Round 3

-The third and final round was played essentially the same as the first round, with the players switching roles with their partners.
+The third and final round was played essentially the same as the first round, with the players switching roles with their partners between the wheel and the Punisher.
 The wheel itself was replaced with an entirely different design.
 The wheel in the third round was stationary, and the indicator spun.
 The indicator was designed like a three-blade propeller; each blade was the colour of one of the teams, and framed the space on the wheel it landed at.
 A team landed on the space marked by the indicator of their colour.
 Spaces on the wheel were occasionally changed between seasons.
 Fixed spaces in Season 1 included 3 "Uh Oh!" spaces, 3 "Mayhem" spaces, 2 "Speed Round" spaces, 1 "The Dump" space, 1 "Win and Spin" space, 1 "Lose and Spin" space, and 1 "Trade and Spin" space.
 In Season 2, one of the Uh Oh! spaces was replaced with an "Uh Oh!
 Deluxe" space.
 In Season 5, the Uh Oh!
 Deluxe space was replaced with a "Pick It!" space, while in Season 6, it was replaced with a "Fruit Gushers" space.

 During season 1, Wink interviewed both partners before starting the game action.
 It would often involve the previous round's action, and opinions for revenge on partners.
 The game ends when the team with the most points takes home the grand prize.
 If the game ended in a tie, a jump-in question was read.
 Whoever buzzed-in first with the correct answer won.
 Otherwise, their opponent would automatically win the grand prize.
 In a three-way tie, the two remaining teams would have a shot at the question.
 During early Season 6, an alternate tiebreaker was used in which the partners of the spinners involved in the tie bobbed for one Fruit Gusher each simultaneously at the Fruit Gushers station, this time with no time limit, and the one who gets the higher point value (colours don't count here) wins the points and the game.
 Towards the end of the season, the original tiebreaker was reinstated.